Item Detail

 The Foundations and Early Development of Mormon Mission Theory

-The History of Louisa Barnes Pratt : Being the Autobiography of a Mormon Missionary Widow and Pioneer
+The History of Louisa Barnes Pratt : The Autobiography of a Mormon Missionary Widow and Pioneer

 The Millenarian World of Early Mormonism